wilfcs/WILF-DSA-Interviews/stack-queue.md

 Step 4: Add to your answer the front of the deque.

-Read the code to understand the approach
+Read the code to understand the approach.
+TC->O(N)

 ## Code ->
 ```cpp